Community Outreach

 Community Benefits

 Cross Town will be a good neighbor and a valuable asset to the surrounding community for decades to come.
-The Project will provide necessary capacity to the state with nearly zero polluting emissions.
-Additionally, Cross Town will have little impact on neighboring businesses or the community at large; as a static facility, the Project generates insignificant traffic and creates minimal demand for municipal services.
+The project provides necessary capacity to the state with zero polluting emissions.
+Additionally, Cross Town’s operations have little impact on neighboring businesses or the community at large; as a static facility, the project generates insignificant traffic and creates minimal demand for municipal services.
 Significant project benefits to the community include:

 High-paying development, construction, and O&M jobs